HL7/fhir-shorthand/input/pagecontent/index.md

   * name obeys us-core-8  // invariant applies to the name element
   ```

-* **Extensional (explicit) code rules** are used to include or exclude specific codes in value sets and code systems.
-For example:
+* **Value set rules** are used to include or exclude codes in value sets.
+These rules can be defined two ways.
+[Extensional](https://blog.healthlanguage.com/the-difference-between-intensional-and-extensional-value-sets) rules explicitly lists the codes to be included and/or excluded, for example:

   ```
   * SCT#54102005 "G1 grade (finding)"